 - Prepare a Letter of Intent.
 Although not legally binding, this document is important for providing direction for the person or persons who will care for your dependent with special needs and should be stored with other vital documents, such as your Will.
 Thinks of it as a "letter to the caregiver" – it can cover day-to-day care routines such as what medical assistance is needed, as well as quality of life guidance.

 MetLife does not provide tax or legal advice.
 Please consult your tax advisor or attorney for such guidance.

 Any discussion of taxes is for general informational purposes only, does not purport to be complete or cover every situation, and should not be construed as legal, tax or accounting advice.
 Clients should confer with their qualified legal, tax and accounting advisors as appropriate.

 Metropolitan Life Insurance Company (MLIC), New York, NY 10166.
-Securities products and investment advisory services offered by MetLife Securities, Inc. (MSI) (member FINRA/SIPC) and a registered investment adviser, 1095 Avenue of the Americas, New York, NY 10036.
-MLIC and MSI are MetLife companies.
+Variable products offered through MetLife Investors Distribution Company (MLIDC), 1095 Avenue Of the Americas, New York, NY 10036.
+MLIC and MLIDC are MetLife companies.